spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

-The state for the context needs to be the `theme` so we need to import the theme from `src/theme/globalStyle` and add that to the state, we're going to default the theme (and state) to `theme1` and add a copy of that into the `value` prop:
+The state for the context needs to be the `theme` so we need to import the theme from `src/theme/globalStyle` and add that to the state, we're going to default the theme (and state) to `theme1` and add a copy of that into the `value` prop by spreading into state `...❤️`, it should look like this:

 ```js
 import React from 'react'